This post is also available in: German

-- The first and most important step is to gather your team and anyone who could help shed lights on the problem at hand.
-In remote teams, collaborating on Conceptboard will ensure everyone can participate.
+- The first and most important step is to gather your team.
+Invite anyone who could help shed light on the problem at hand.
+Using the free online template will ensure remote and distributed teams can collaborate with ease.

-- Focus your session on the exact problem by first identifying what, when and how it occurs.
-Framing it as a ‘why’ question will help to find answers.
+- Focus your session on the exact problem by first identifying your Problem Statement.
+Framing it as a ‘why’ question will help you find answers.

-- Start thinking about the main categories related to this problem, such as staff, software, marketing, budget, equipment, legal.
-Allocate these labels to the large category boxes at the top of the fish bones.
+- Start thinking about the main categories related to this problem.
+This might be staff, software, marketing, budget, equipment, legal.
+Write these labels in the large category boxes at the top of the fish bones.

-- Along the fish bones, under each category heading, note down all the contributing causes related to the main problem.
-To help with brainstorming, analyze the 4P’s: Policies, Procedures, People and Plant for each category.
+- Along the fish bones, note down all the contributing causes related to the main problem in the corresponding category.
+Consider the 4P’s: Policies, Procedures, People and Plant for each category.

-- Continue until the root causes of all the problems have been identified.
-Within your team, analyze the diagram and decide on the next steps to dealing with the root causes.
+- Continue identifying all the root causes of all the problems.
+Within your team, analyze the diagram and decide on the next steps to deal with these issues.